A. King Hezekiah seeks the LORD.

 a.
 Thus says the LORD: Isaiah was aware he spoke as a prophet of the LORD.
 Without hesitation, he speaks as if he were speaking for the LORD God of heaven.
 We can be sure Isaiah did not take this lightly.
 The fate of the nation, and his entire credibility as a prophet, was riding on what he said.

 i.
-Isaiah, speaking for the LORD, is about to make a bold prediction.
-His prophecy will be entirely “provable.”
-It will either happen or it will not happen; Isaiah will be known as a true prophet or a false prophet shortly.
+Isaiah, speaking for the LORD, was about to make a bold prediction.
+His prophecy would be entirely “provable.”
+It would either happen or it would not happen; Isaiah would soon be known as a true prophet or a false prophet.

 b.
 Do not be afraid of the words which you have heard: Perhaps we can sense the gentlest rebuke in these words from the LORD.
 “Hezekiah, it is good for you to seek Me so passionately.
 But the words of Rabshakeh are only words.
 Do not be afraid of them.”

 c.
 With which the servants of the king of Assyria have blasphemed Me: How these words must have cheered Hezekiah!
-Before, he had hoped it may be that the LORD your God will hear the words of the Rabshakeh… to reproach the living God (Isaiah 37:4).
-Now, the LORD speaks through the prophet Isaiah, saying He has indeed heard these words!
-Now, God is taking it personally!
+Before, he had hoped it may be that the LORD your God will hear the words of the Rabshakeh…to reproach the living God (Isaiah 37:4).
+Here, the LORD spoke through the prophet Isaiah, saying He had indeed heard these words.
+Now, God was taking it personally.

 d.
 Surely I will send a spirit upon him, and he shall hear a rumor and return to his own land; and I will cause him to fall by the sword in his own land: Here, the LORD God assures Hezekiah that He will indeed deal with Rabshakeh.
 He has heard his blasphemy and will bring judgment against him.

 i.
 Significantly, in this initial word from the prophet Isaiah, there is no mention of Jerusalem’s deliverance or the defeat of the Assyrian army.
 God focuses this word against Rabshakeh personally.